Teen Parenting Services

 Transportation will not be available through Pinellas County school transportation system if the school or agency does not currently receive bus transportation services.
 All other services are available.
 Poor attendance, misuse of daycare privileges, lack of academic progress, and student withdrawal can be significant reasons to terminate daycare services.

-Services ProvidedTeen parenting services are available in all high schools, middle schools, Department of Juvenile Justice programs.
+Services ProvidedTeen parenting services are available in high schools, middle schools, Department of Juvenile Justice programs.

 If you meet age and credit requirements, are currently enrolled in school, and are pregnant or a teen parent, you are eligible for teen parent services and coordinated child care.